msaroufim/mynotes/distributed-training.md

 https://github.com/NVIDIA/Megatron-LM

 Model parallelism MegatronLM style - looks like it splits single layers into multiple machines and pipelines them?
 Most techniques are towards keeping GPUs compute bound and reducing communication overhead

+## Overlap

+Overlap gradient D2H (GPU -> CPU) copies with backward and H2D (CPU -> GPU) copies with forward by copying data one layer at a time as opposed to waiting for the whole set